Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The SoFlo process

 They’ll work sample problems right on the screen, pull up SoFlo prep material for review, and even quickly jump over to Google if they need to show you something.
-Again, whatever it takes to get you prepped – though I would say that most sessions are pretty structured.
+It felt like they’ll do whatever it takes to get you prepped.

-Then following each session, you’ll be assigned two to three hours of homework per week.
-Like the session themselves, this work is narrowly targeted and meant to focus on areas of weakness where you can find big score gains.
+Anyways, following each session, you’ll be assigned two to three hours of homework per week.
+This work is targeted and meant to focus on areas of weakness where you can find score gains.

 Most of the homework comes in the form of practice sets and mock exams, as well as some material covering content review.